 More often than not it’s the simple, dependable clothing items that become the favorite.
-The North Face’s Venture Jacket is one such piece of outerwear that is reliable, versatile and sure to be the first one you grab when you’re expecting wet weather.
-On the outside this jacket may seem fairly bland compared to others available from TNF but it remains a true workhorse.
+The Breathable North Face’s Venture Jacket is one such piece of outerwear that is reliable, versatile, and sure to be the first one you grab when you’re expecting rain or wet weather with your favorite rain pants and water-resistant boots to keep you dry.

-The North Face produces a wide range of different outdoor gear but the company is perhaps more famous for their apparel.
+The North Face produces a wide range of different waterproof breathable outdoor gear that is great during rain season for hiking or backpacking, but the company is perhaps more famous for their apparel.
 Their jackets and sweaters are popular for their attractive, flattering cuts, overall durability, and performance in harsh conditions.

 Although the Venture Jacket was created to be a simple layering piece or standalone rain jacket, the features it does have really makes it stand out from competing outerwear.

-Like majority of The North Face’s apparel, the Venture Jacket is available in both men’s and women’s sizes:
+Like the majority of The North Face’s apparel, the Venture Jacket is available in both men’s and women’s sizes:

 Both models share 10 main features: